gorgonia/tensor/internal/serialization/README.md

 # Notes #

 `find gorgonia.org/ -mindepth 2 -type f -exec mv -i '{}' . ';'` is used to flatten  and put all the stuff in the root IDLs directory.

+# The Serialization Story #

+To serialize, we copy/convert/coerce the data to the internal/serialization data structures, then call the `Marshall` methods from there